opticgroup/icmesh/README.md

 We're excited to invite all TC Mesh users to our **Weekly Net**! 🎉 This is a great opportunity for us to stay connected, practice using TCMESH, and ensure the network is operating smoothly.

 🕕 **When:** Every Tuesday at **6:00 PM PT**
-📡 **Where:** Primary Channel 0
+📡 **Where:** Primary Channel 0 on Meshtastic in Trabuco Canyon, CA.

 During the net, we will:
 1. **Trade Messages** 💬 – Test and communicate with others on the network.
 2. **Expose Coverage Issues** 📶 – Identify weak spots and areas that need improvement.
 3. **Teach & Learn** 🧑‍🏫 – Share knowledge with new users, answer questions, and provide demos.
 4. **Ensure Network Health** ⚙️ – Confirm that devices are functioning properly and the network is stable.
-5. **Use Facebook Chat** 💬 - As a reliable mode of communication to help others that cannot reach TCMESH (yet)
+5. **Use Facebook Chat** 💬 - As a reliable mode of communication to help others that cannot reach TCMESH (yet).

 Regular participation helps us keep TC Mesh reliable and ready for when we need it most.
 Whether you're a beginner or an experienced user, your involvement makes a difference! 🤝

-See you every Tuesday!
+See you every Tuesday at 6PM!
 Let's keep building and improving together! 🌐✨

 ---